- China’s reopening story continues to bolster the region.

 We search for companies with business models that are fit for the future – with good moats surrounding their businesses.
 We target companies that operate in well-structured industries where they have a genuine competitive edge, strong balance sheets to get them through tough times, and supportive growth tailwinds backed by thematic support.

-At the country level, diversity is key.
-Investors should not just buy Asia for Asia’s sake or for yield’s sake.
+At the country level, we think diversity is key.
+In our view, investors should not just buy Asia for Asia’s sake or for yield’s sake.
 If they do, they can quickly find themselves exposed to state-owned enterprises such as Chinese banks.
 It is important to be discerning.

 We are positive on the longer-term prospects for Indonesia, which boasts a strong demographic profile and has been a beneficiary of reshoring and growing foreign direct investment.
 Indeed, several companies within the electric-vehicle supply chain have set up manufacturing and production in Indonesia.

 For example, we have found opportunities within Indonesia’s banking sector.
 The macroeconomic dynamics in Indonesia are attractive and supportive of loan growth.
 We believe that some of the banks with strong competitive advantages should be well positioned to continue to generate high returns after several years of restructuring, investment in technology and improved risk-management practices.